moneybutton/paywall-example/README.md

-# webhook-test
+# Money Button: Webhook test.

-Money Button: Webhook test.
+Example application showing how to build a paywall using [Money Button](https://moneybutton.com).